pinterweb/aurelia-fontawesome/README.md

 To build the code, follow these steps.

-1. Ensure that [NodeJS](http://nodejs.org/) is installed.
-This provides the platform on which the build tooling runs.
-2. From the project folder, execute the following command:
+1. From the project folder, execute the following command:

   ```shell
   npm install
   ```
-3. To build the code, you can now run:
+2. To build the production files, run:

   ```shell
   npm run build
   ```
-4. You will find the compiled code in the `dist` folder, available in various module formats.
+3. You will find the compiled code in the `dist` folder, available in various module formats.

 ## Running The Tests